bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 - Node.js (LTS or Stable) ─ required for executing the building tools.
 - npm (at least version 6 required) ─ the JavaScript package manager, usually installed alongside Node.js.

+Now, we will need two components to generate the barebones web plugin project.
+The first one is the executable for [Yeoman](http://yeoman.io), a project scaffolding application with a generator ecosystem.
+The second one is a Dicoogle web plugin project generator, developed specifically to facilitate the development of this kind of plugins.

-Now, we will install two packages globally, using the following command:
+Install the following two packages globally, using the following command:

 ```sh
 npm install -g yo generator-dicoogle-webplugin